Royal Statistical Society: History

-Fellowship of the Royal Statistical Society is open to anyone with an interest in statistics.
-It is not restricted to only those with high achievement within the discipline.
-This distinguishes it from other learned societies, where usually the fellow grade is the highest grade in that discipline.
+During its founding time, political economy as understood back then was concerned with the principles (causal models) of economy formulated in words, while statistics was concerned with collecting and tabulating quantitative data of economy, without additional interpretation.
+During 1830s, it concentrated on the condition of England question.
+By the 1840s it changed focus to the sanitary movement.
+It was many decades before mathematics was regarded as part of the statistical project.

 Key figures

 Instrumental in founding the Statistical Society of London were Richard Jones, Charles Babbage, Adolphe Quetelet, William Whewell, Thomas Malthus, and William Henry Sykes.
 Among its famous members was Florence Nightingale, who was the society's first female member in 1858.
 Stella Cunliffe was the first female president.
 Other notable RSS presidents have included William Beveridge, Ronald Fisher, Harold Wilson, and David Cox.

 Honorary Secretaries include Gerald Goodhardt (1982–88).

 Royal Charter

 The LSS became the RSS (Royal Statistical Society) by Royal Charter in 1887, and merged with the Institute of Statisticians in 1993.
 The merger enabled the society to take on the role of a professional body as well as that of a learned society.
-As of 2019 the society claims more than 10,000 members around the world, of whom some 1,500 are professionally qualified, with the status of Chartered Statistician (CStat).
+As of 2025, the society claims more than 11,000 members around the world, of whom some 900 are professionally qualified, with the status of Chartered Statistician (CStat).
 In January 2009, the RSS received Licensed Body status from the UK Science Council to award Chartered Scientist status.
 Since February 2009 the society has awarded Chartered Scientist status to suitably qualified members.

 Unusually among professional societies, all members of the RSS are known as "Fellows".
 Fellowship is nowadays not usually used by post-merger members as a post-nominal mark of distinction.
-However, before the 1993 merger with the Institute of Statisticians, Fellows did often use the post-nominal letters FSS.
+However, before the 1993 merger with the Institute of Statisticians, Fellows often used the post-nominal letters FSS.
 Before the merger, Fellows were required to have a statistical qualification.
 The alternative route was to be proposed by two Fellows.
 The nomination paper then had to be approved by the Council.
 After the merger these requirements were dropped and all the previous members of the Institute of Statisticians became Fellows as well.
 Since then, use by new members of their unearned post-nominal FSS qualification was viewed as inappropriate and strongly discouraged, and it became less common.